You’ll find fun activities in Cincinnati for the whole family at a variety of price points.

 One of the last great train stations, built in 1933.
-Includes 3 museums (Children’s Museum, Cincinnati History Museum, and the Museum of Natural History), OmniMax Theater, Terminal tours, art exhibits, original control tower, whispering fountains, and ice cream parlor.
-Most experiences are free (excluding museums, OmniMax Theater, and a few others).
-On-going renovations and may limit access to certain areas.
-COSI members may get free admission; verify before you go.
+Includes 3 museums (Children’s Museum, Cincinnati History Museum, and the Museum of Natural History), The Nancy & David Wolf Holocaust & Humanity Center, OmniMax Theater, Terminal tours, art exhibits, original control tower, whispering fountains, and ice cream parlor.

-- Museum of Natural History and Science: (closed for renovations: see details) Experience a world of science, history and nature through interactive exhibits and amazing artifacts.
+Museum of Natural History and Science: Experience a world of science, history and nature through interactive exhibits and amazing artifacts.
 Hands’ on experiments, spelunking, mummies, spacesuits, caves, Ice Age, dinosaurs and more.

-- Newport Aquarium: Experience the ocean without the sand, sunburns, and shark attacks.
-Touch turtles and sharks, encounter animals, and explore exhibits and sea life from all over the world in a million gallons of water. $17.99-$24.99 (if you intend to go more than twice a year, buy a membership -you’ll also receive discounts at other attractions including the Columbus Zoo).
-Columbus Zoo members get 20% off admission.
-During Summer Family hours, get one free kids’ admission with each paying adult.
+Admission is $22.99-$34.99 (if you intend to go more than twice a year, buy a membership -you’ll also receive discounts at other attractions including the Columbus Zoo).
+Columbus Zoo members get 20% off admission (not confirmed for 2023).
 Other discount options here.
 Additional experiences are available for purchase, including Penguin Encounters and Backstage Animal Experiences.

 You’ll find over 3,500 plant species from around the world, plus special exhibits.
 Admission prices vary according to the seasonal show.
-Through June 17 enjoy the Butterfly Show: Butterflies of the Caribbean; $4-$7.
-From June 30-August 19: “Apothecary Soul Garden”; $2-$4.
+General admission is $5-$7.

-Beautiful downtown parks featuring the Serpentine Wall, fountains and splash pads, playgrounds, and lots of festivals and events.
+Beautiful downtown parks featuring the Serpentine Wall, fountains and splash pads, playgrounds, and lots of festivals and events in warmer seasons.